CURRENT APAS COMMITTEE

 - Past President: Wayne Fenwick (Crown Lands)

-- Publications Officer: Dr Volker Janssen (DFSI Spatial Services)
+- Publications Officer: Dr Volker Janssen (NSW Spatial Services)

 - Conference Manager: Peter Nilon (Sydney Trains)